-Amongst the duties of Corporate Financial Controller's Department, dependant of the Chief Executive Officer, would be the following:
+Amongst the duties of General Directorate Deputy Financial, dependant of the Chief Executive Officer, would be the following:

--Analysing the accounting standards issued by the various pertinent authorities that could have an impact on the Group's financial statements.

--Maintaining and updating existing accounting manuals and plans.

--Analysing and calculating the accounting impacts of the Group's new products, businesses and operations.

--Referring to and interpreting accounting standards in order to draft basic announcements, policies, judgments and estimates for subsequent practical application.

--Coordinating communication with the supervisory accounting authorities.

--Coordinating work schedules and liaising with external auditors.

--Preparing reports on and developing specific rules.
+- -Analysing the accounting standards issued by the various pertinent authorities that could have an impact on the Group's financial statements. - -Maintaining and updating existing accounting manuals and plans. - -Analysing and calculating the accounting impacts of the Group's new products, businesses and operations. - -Referring to and interpreting accounting standards in order to draft basic announcements, policies, judgments and estimates for subsequent practical application. - -Coordinating communication with the supervisory accounting authorities. - -Coordinating work schedules and liaising with external auditors. - -Preparing reports on and developing specific rules.

-Bankia's Corporate Financial Controller's Department is also responsible for receiving and resolving any doubts or disputes over interpretation of the accounting treatment of specific transactions in the Group (both the parent company and the subsidiaries included in the scope of consolidation).
+The General Directorate Deputy Financial is also responsible for receiving and resolving any doubts or disputes over interpretation of the accounting treatment of specific transactions in the Group (both the parent company and the subsidiaries included in the scope of consolidation).